top of page

 Youth Conservation Corps

-Youth will work closely with program staff, conservation professionals, and partner education programs on stewardship/restoration projects, inquiry-based experiential outdoor education, and professional development.
+Youth crew members work closely with program staff, conservation professionals, and partner education programs on stewardship/restoration projects, inquiry-based experiential outdoor education, and professional development.
 In doing so, YCC members gain applied job skills and training that can help propel them into their future.

 The program looks to provide a range of skills and knowledge for crew members that includes weekly educational themes during the summer program: